Marchev-Science/case-pickup-putdown-event-detection/docs/concepts.md

 Be strict about these, or your labels will be noisy:

-- **Touching / inspecting without removing** — the person picks an item up a few centimetres, turns it, and leaves it where it was.
-If the item does not leave its place and end up carried, it is **not** a `pickup`.
+- **Touching / inspecting without removing** — the person touches an item and leaves it where it was, without moving it.
+If the item does not leave its place, it is **not** a `pickup`.
 - **Just looking / reaching past** — no item leaves the shelf.
 - **Walking by, browsing, standing.**
 - **Restocking / stuff appearing on shelves that was never "taken"** — a